 Beech Mountain, a ski paradise in the winter, is a hiking and mountain bike paradise in summer and early fall.
 No need to go driving around looking for hard-to-find trails; you can simply walk from your inn, condo or house rental.
 If you are not a outdoors adventurer, Beech Mountain is also a quaint, small village perfect for a quiet romantic getaway atop a mountain.
 And it's the coolest town in North Carolina, literally.
 Since it is eastern America's highest town (elevation 5,506 feet), temperatures seldom exceed 72 degrees!
 That's a nice treat in the middle of a hot summer in the lowlands.
 In addition to shopping and dining, there is plenty of see and do near Beech Mountain, including nearby Banner Elk and Grandfather Mountain.

-May 1-November 14, 2016 (excludes July 4th week): Includes two nights accommodations for two (any time of week), town of Beech Mountain hiking map (10 trails, 20 miles), Emerald Outback trail map (8+ miles), wine tasting for two at Banner Elk Winery, two guest passes to Buckeye Rec Center and mini golf for two. $169/couple for two nights.
+April 14-November 12, 2017 (excludes July 4th week): Includes two nights accommodations for two (any time of week), town of Beech Mountain hiking map (10 trails, 20 miles), Emerald Outback trail map (8+ miles), wine tasting for two at Banner Elk Winery, and two guest passes to Buckeye Rec Center. $169/couple for two nights.
 Click here to visit their Web site

 Golf Package: Summer of 79°

-Beech Mountain not only promises comfortable playing temperatures, it guarantees them as part of its Summer of 79° package (May 7-October 16, 2016).
+(May 13-October 22, 2017: Beech Mountain not only promises comfortable playing temperatures, it guarantees them.
 If the temperature exceeds 79 degrees any day that a stay-and-play golfer tees it up at Beech Mountain Club, the club refunds all golf fees.
 The picturesque course at Beech Mountain Club is perched on a number of north-facing ridges with superb views into Tennessee and Virginia.
 Noted architect Willard Byrd took advantage of high mountain terrain to craft a playable, yet challenging, 18-hole layout.
 The par-3s are especially dramatic, with three of them routed downhill over ponds.
 Click here to visit their Web site.

 Beech Mountain Hiking